 Short-tail keyword cons

-- High competition: Everyone wants to drive significant traffic, avoid extensive keyword searches, and write easy-flowing content — that’s why these keywords are costly to bid on.
+- High competition: Everyone wants to drive significant traffic, avoid extensive keyword searches, and write easy-flowing content.

 - The wrong type of traffic: Short-tail keywords are more general than their larger counterparts — for example, “French tips” could apply to nail salons or those trying to learn the French language.

-But you might also see an increase in your bounce rate if your web visitors don’t get what they’re expecting from your site.
+However, you might also see an increase in your bounce rate from people in the early stages of research.

 Long-tail keywords: Pros and cons